Skip to main content

 console.log(service.options.namespace); // "production"

-Agent Integration with Tool
+2. TokenRing Agent Integration with Tools

 import { Agent } from '@tokenring-ai/agent';